smartmicro/smartmicro_ros2_radars/Readme.md

 For instance, changing the `Index of Transmit Antenna (tx_antenna_idx)` of a UMRR-11 sensor to `AEB (2)` mode would require the following call:
 `ros2 service call /smart_radar/set_radar_mode umrr_ros2_msgs/srv/SetMode "{param: "tx_antenna_idx", value: 2, sensor_id: 100}"`

 Similarly, a ros2 `SendCommand` service could be used to send commands to the sensors.
-There are two inputs for sending a command:
+There are three inputs for sending a command:
 - `command`: name of the command (specific to the sensor interface)
+- `value`: the value of the command
 - `sensor_id`: the id of the sensor to which the service call should be sent.

 The call for such a service would be as follows:
-`ros2 service call /smart_radar/send_command umrr_ros2_msgs/srv/SendCommand "{command: "comp_eeprom_ctrl_default_param_sec", sensor_id: 100}"`
+`ros2 service call /smart_radar/send_command umrr_ros2_msgs/srv/SendCommand "{command: "comp_eeprom_ctrl_default_param_sec", value: 2, sensor_id: 100}"`

 ## Configuration of the sensors
 In order to use multiple sensors (maximum of up to eight sensors) with the node the sensors should be configured separately.